Convento de los Agustinos Recoletos (Madrid): The convent

 The main facade was structured vertically into streets, for the five arches that served as access to the church.
 A triangular pediment with central oculus crowned the set.

 The church had the Spanish Baroque's characteristic plant: lounge floor, of a single nave with closed side chapels that formed spaces almost independent of the rest.

-Among them, it must highlight the Chapel of Our Lady of Copacabana, which housed the image of the Patron saint of Peru brought by Friar Miguel de Aguirre in November 1662.
+Among them, it must highlight the Chapel of Our Lady of Copacabana, which housed the image of the Patron saint of the Real Audiencia de Charcas in the Vicerroyalty of Peru brought by Friar Miguel de Aguirre in November 1662.
 Unlike related buildings, it was not conceived with burial for nobles, but as a gathering place for the community.
 It grew to such importance that ended up giving name to the convent (Convento de Copacabana).
 The exterior of the chapel was decorated with paintings by Francisco Herrera the Younger, Sebastián de Llanos y Valdés and Juan de Arellano, in the Chapel of the Virgin works by Luca Giordano and Luisa Roldán (La Roldana).